chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

 candidates for validation.
 Once validated and confirmed become our new set of validators within the Epoch session.

+## Auctions

+This pallet implements the Chainflip Authority selection process.
+Upon execution of the selection process, a set of Bidders, provided by the [BidderProvider] trait, have their suitability evaluated and a set winners is selected.

+The set of Winners is the subset of Bidders which meet the following criteria:

+- A status of Online
+- A Staked balance > 0
+- Have registered session keys for both AURA and GRANDPA
+- A Staked balance which is greater than or equal to the 150th valid Bidder's Staked balance

 ## Rotations

 ![AuthorityRotation-2022-06-23](https://user-images.githubusercontent.com/3168260/175980603-65989945-d928-4f1d-b0a2-8033c7be5259.png)